Alternative Personnel Practices

 These demonstration projects have been made permanent:

 The Navy Demonstration Project—Commonly known as “China Lake,” this was the first personnel demonstration project under Chapter 47 and put the term “pay banding” in the federal personnel vocabulary.
 The project draws its commonly used name from the location of one of the Navy facilities where it was tested, the Naval Air Warfare Center, Weapons Division at China Lake, Calif.
-It involves about 3,800 employees, including scientists, engineers, technicians, administrative, technical specialists and clerical staff there and at the Naval Command, Control and Ocean Surveillance Center in San Diego.
+It primarily involves scientists, engineers, technicians, administrative, technical specialists and clerical staff there and at the Naval Command, Control and Ocean Surveillance Center in San Diego.

 Key features include: a pay banding system that employs five career paths or occupational groupings; a rank-in-person system that allows employees moving from one position to another in the same pay band to retain their rank or pay; a performance-based compensation system that allows employees who exceed performance expectations to get incentive pay increases substantially exceeding governmentwide pay increases, while those who fully meet expectations get at least the governmentwide increases; performance evaluation procedures that call for employees to get an annual performance plan, containing specific details about what is expected during the performance year; and RIF retention procedures that base employee rankings within each competitive level primarily on performance, and allows for retention of outstanding performers at all levels, with secondary factors consisting of such elements as tenure, veterans’ preference, and length of service.